vxunderground/ThreatIntelligenceDiscordBot/README.md

 # Threat Intelligence Discord Bot
 The vx-underground Threat Intelligence Discord Bot gets updates from various clearnet domains, ransomware threat actor domains, and Telegram channels.
-This bot will check for updates in intervals of 1800 seconds (omit Telegram bot).
+This bot will check for updates in intervals of 1800 seconds (omit Telegram bot, this is gotten in real time).

 * Written in Python 3.10 64bit
 * Can run on Windows or Linux